-The use of sleeping pills begins for some while others attempt to deal with burnout by drinking alcohol more often.
-Some may turn to using even more harmful substances in search of relief.
+The use of sleeping pills begins for some, while others attempt to deal with burnout by drinking alcohol more often.
+Some may turn to use even more harmful substances in search of relief.
 All of which can lack results and cause severe addictions.

 Those with job burnout often lack the energy to exercise regularly and make consistently healthy choices.

 Considering all these symptoms, it’s not surprising there’s a reduction in productivity and attitude at work when one suffers from job burnout.